The Mexican Art Gift Guide of Handcrafts You Love

 Clothing and Accessories

 The people take pride in their embroidery and handiwork, and many patterns on clothing show the tribe and region of where a person was from.
 These garments can be a bit pricey but realize that they are all handmade.
 These blouses are light and airy and add an artistic flair to any outfit.
-Check out these Mexican blouses on Etsy.
+Check out these Mexican blouses by SoleiEthnic on Etsy.

 Mexican Party Planning